rapirent/JPEG/readme.md

 - NOTICE that `$` stands for command prompt.

-## enviroments
+## environments

-- already tested on my macOS and NTU CSIE server (Arch Linux), so any FreeBSD or Linux  enviroments should be fine.
+- already tested on my macOS and NTU CSIE server (Arch Linux), so any FreeBSD or Linux  environments should be fine.
 - more detail below:
 ```sh
 $ g++ -v